Dusty Old Fairgrounds | Flora & Violet

 Being unwanted and not knowing it.

-Anonymous asked: Are you attracted to anyone in the Carnival?
+Anonymous said: Are you attracted to anyone in the Carnival?

 I’d rather not say.